willyweather/slate/source/index.html.md

 probability | int | `0` - `100` | chance rainfall will occur on that day

 <aside class="notice">
-The daily probabilty for rainfall will not align with the probability included in <a href="#forecasts-rainfall-probability">Rainfall Probability</a>
+The daily probabilty for rainfall will not align with the probability included in <a href="#forecast-get-rainfall-probability">Rainfall Probability</a>
 </aside>

-## Forecasts - Rainfall Probability
+## Forecast - GET - Rainfall Probability

 > Example Query String Request